Implementing Family Check-Up® For Children

-FCU has two phases.
-The first is composed of three sessions that occur within the home and involve an interview, assessment, and feedback.
-Providers may refer families to additional community services as indicated.
-In the second phase, providers deliver the Everyday Parenting family management training program to families in the home.
+Family Check-Up has two phases.
+Phase 1 is composed of three sessions that occur within the home and involve an interview, assessment, and feedback.
+During the feedback session, the home visitor, referred to as a provider, and family collaboratively decide what follow-up services may be needed, if any.
+As needed, the provider may refer families to additional community services which would initiate Phase 2.
+In Phase 2, providers may deliver the Everyday Parenting family management training program to families in the home (Everyday Parenting consists of 1 to 15 sessions).
 Everyday Parenting provides a basis for more intensive parenting support and is designed to enhance parents’ skills in positive behavior support, healthy limit-setting, and relationship-building.
-The FCU health maintenance model involves yearly check-ups, which offer providers the opportunity to track family and child behaviors over time and continue to motivate families to change persistent areas of difficulty.
+Phase 2 may also include support for child’s school success or services to address parent behavioral or mental health.
+Phase 2 services are tailored to the family’s needs.

-Model Intensity and Length
+Model intensity and length

-Adaptations and Enhancements
+Adaptations and enhancements

-The information contained on this page was last updated in April 2017.
+The information contained on this page was last updated in October 2019.
 Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the REACH Institute at Arizona State University on January 18, 2017.
+In addition, the information contained in this profile was reviewed for accuracy by the REACH Institute at Arizona State University on May 6, 2019.
 HomVEE reserves the right to edit the profile for clarity and consistency.